4-DMAPandSadness/EfsTA/User Guide.md

 This error occurs when the amount of bounds provided does not match the amount of lifetimes provided for the Preset or Custom Model GTA.
 It is possible to provide bounds only for some lifetimes, however the other lifetimes still have to be included.
 Make sure that, if you provide bounds, to match the amount of commata of the lifetimes and the bounds.

-### Please select an evaluation method.
+### Please select an analysis method.

 This error occurs when none of the radiobuttons "GLA", "Preset Model", "Custom Model" or "Custom Matrix" is selected.
-Make sure that one of these is selected before starting the evaluation.
+Make sure that one of these is selected before starting the analysis.

 ### Please input guessed lifetimes.

 This error occurs when the textfield for the lifetimes of the selected method is empty.
-Make sure that you provide lifetime guesses for the chosen evaluation method.
+Make sure that you provide lifetime guesses for the chosen analysis method.

 ### Please input a table size.